daemontus/luggage/morlor/README.md

 ./https/certificate_create.sh some.domain.com
 ```

 The certificates needs to be renewed monthly, and *`nginx` needs to be restarted every time the certificate changes*.
 This is handled by the `certificate_renew.sh` script, which will also restart the `reverse-proxy` container.
-To run the script periodically, add the following cron entry (run `cron -e` to edit):
+To run the script periodically, add the following cron entry (run `crontab -e` to edit):

 ```
 0 0 * * 1 /root/luggage/morlor/https/certificate_renew.sh